Arpan-206/RustMicroController/README.md

     - Paddle size: 12×80, ball radius: 10
     - Default speeds: paddle `PADDLE_SPD = 5`, ball `BALL_SPD_X = 4`, `BALL_SPD_Y = 3`
     - Input repeat uses `INPUT_REPEAT_FRAMES` to apply repeated small moves on a single key press.

+The paddles and ball are updated by erasing their previous positions and redrawing their current ones, which can make some text look like it is being erased; that effect was kept intentionally because it looked good in practice.
+Full-screen redraws only happen when the score changes.

 Note: If controls behave unexpectedly, check `src/keyboard.rs` (keycode → ASCII mapping) and the keypad debounce/FIFO in `src/os.s`.